The Consequences of Brexit: ‘Stop Telling Foreigners How They Should Feel About Brexit’

 The consequences of Brexit: Leaving the EU Is Not Going to Make Our Poorest Richer

 After all, that’s what it’s all about, isn’t it?
-ALL that money going to the EU and ‘foreigners’ and not our own citizens.
+ALL that money going to the EU and not our own citizens.
 The fact of the matter is that it won’t happen.
-The government will control all the money and that doesn’t mean they will spend it the same.
+The government decides where the money goes and that doesn’t mean they will spend it the same way that the EU does.
 After all, why would (for example) Cornish and Welsh farmers need EU funding if the government gave it to them anyway?
 Why would small and forgotten towns in the depths of Cornwall or Wales EVER be given funding by our government?
 Would they put more funding into homelessness and the NHS?
 Because they don’t, they haven’t and they likely won’t match it once we leave.

 If you can’t trust the government with Brexit, how on earth are you going to trust them with every single bit of our money?
 Serious question BTW.